RotenInformatik/RI_CodingGuidelines/Part II - .NET usage rules.md

-# PART II - .NET rules
+# PART II - .NET Usage Rules

-The rules in this part are rules which define how some of the functionality of the .NET base class library is to be used, independent of the used programming language.
+The rules in this part specify how to use existing types from the .NET class libraries.

 [TOC]